 Widenius feels that the viral effect must be fostered, which then leads to revenue.
 Business Source pricing should be relative to the prices of vendors of proprietary software.
 His advice is to price Business Source between 10 and 33 percent of those competitors.
-"The entrepreneur needs to ensure sufficient income for both the staff and the entrepreneur to be able to work full-time on the product without having & Nyman, 2013).
+"The entrepreneur needs to ensure sufficient income for both the staff and the entrepreneur to be able to work full-time on the product without having to do consulting or training on the," (Widenius & Nyman, 2013).